 🌿Green Goddess dressing is one of my faves.
-It’s herby, and tangy, and it’s perfect for any salad or Buddha bowl.
+It’s herby, and tangy, and it’s perfect for any salad, Buddha bowl, pasta, or protein.
 It packs so many greens in a delicious little concoction: fresh basil, cilantro, chives, extra virgin olive oil, lime juice, sea salt, and refrigerated coconut cream.
 You’ll want to make this regularly once you have it once.

 👩🏼🍳This dressing goes way back to 1923!
 It was created by a chef at the Palace Hotel in San Francisco, to honor a guest (actor) starring in the play called, “The Green Goddess.”
 I first had it in San Francisco, and I’m so glad I get to keep having it here on the East Coast!
 This is my take on the original, hope you ❤️ it as much as I do!